thormagnusson/cmn/README.md

-# CMN: (Code Music Notation)
+# CMN (Code Music Notation)

 **Instructions for the Code Music Notation for Human Interpreters**

 This language enables live coding composers to write notation for human instrumentalists.
 Textual instructions are powerful and commonly used in musical notation, but with CMN a language for computational thinking and algorithmic notation is added to the technique of text-based scores.
 The below instructions hopefully clarify the CMN syntax, but also introduce the computational thinking that code notation makes possible.

-The CMN is a notational language for human interpreters and thus different from traditional live coding CUI's (Code User Interfaces) written for machine interpreters.
+The CMN is a notational language for human interpreters and thus different from traditional live coding CUI's (Code User Interfaces) designed for machine interpreters.
 CMU is an object oriented programming language with a C-family syntax and dot notation, also supporting functional approaches, such as first class functions and recursion.

 The syntax is inspired by [SuperCollider](http://supercollider.github.io) and [Lua](http://www.lua.org), using the latter language's syntax for comments and various other things.
 When performing, choose Lua syntax colouring in your favourite code editor.